mamun2519/learn-devOps-concept/version-control-system/readme.md

 ### Git Commit

 - How to write a commit message

+**Convention**

+⇒ use this command ⇒ git commit ⇒ write details commit

+⇒ use always present tense

 - What conversion do we follow
 - set git alias